-The Manager, Procurement and Contracts Department, shall present to the Board and to the U.S. Secretary of Transportation a quarterly procurement report that lists (1) acquisitions made during the quarter, including (a) the type of acquisition made, (b) the vendor the contract was awarded to, (c) the dollar amount of the award, (d) whether full and open competition was used, and if not, the authority under which it was not, (e) the extent of competition (number of bids received), and (f) the awarding official; (2) contract modifications and task orders issued during the quarter, including dollar value; (3) contract actions approved by the Board during the quarter; (4) planned procurements for the next quarter; and (5) employees with contracting delegations and any limits to their authorities.
+A quarterly procurement report shall be presented to the Board and to the U.S. Secretary of Transportation that lists (1) acquisitions made during the quarter, including (a) the type of acquisition made, (b) the vendor the contract was awarded to, (c) the dollar amount of the award, (d) whether full and open competition was used, and if not, the authority under which it was not, (e) the extent of competition (number of bids received), and (f) the awarding official; (2) contract modifications and task orders issued during the quarter, including dollar value; (3) contract actions approved by the Board during the quarter; (4) planned procurements for the next quarter; and (5) employees with contracting delegations and any limits to their authorities.